INNFINITEMINDS/neurodevstat/tests/README.md

-Here you can store any test cases for the functions you've written.
-Your test files should use `testthat` style tests so that you can call the `test.project()` function to automatically execute all of your test code.
+# tests

+Tests for the functions defined in the helper scripts located in the `lib` subdirectory.
+Test files use the `testthat` style (so that they can easily and automatically be called by `test.project()` function).